-Let’s face: unless you go for a graphics designer specialists, you’ll probably never find an all-rounded marketer that’s skilled enough to crank out a logo and the artwork you might need to accompany some of your campaigns.
+Let’s face it: unless you go for a graphics designer specialist, you’ll probably never find an all-rounded marketer that’s skilled enough to crank out a logo and the artwork you might need to accompany some of your campaigns.

 But it’s possible to get someone who’s at least taught themselves the basics of illustrator or photoshop, and who at least knows how to whip up some CTA, posters, and banners for your campaigns.

 This is crucial as it will help you save the money you could have otherwise used to hire a contractor.

 Has the person you’re about to hire ever run a campaign across multiple channels?
 Starting with an email campaign and call campaign, how well do they understand what an email marketing campaign is?

 Not only is the player expected to know how to run the campaign, but they must also be in a position to see how the different pieces of the campaign fit into the bigger puzzle.

 Back then, before the internet became a thing, you could have just whipped up a job post with all the listed descriptions of a utility player, and the next thing you know you’re interviewing a bunch of them But sadly, things have changed and only a few college programs are cranking out individuals that fit the bill.

 So your best shot is on preying on marketing, PR, and communication graduates that happen to have worked with a marketing agency before.

 You want to make sure that the person you’re hiring has at least three good years of working experience with an agency across a broad range of skills and that he or she is willing to dedicate all their effort to raise the marketing stakes of just one company.